NCATS-Tangerine/reference-beacon/README.md

 # Reference-Beacon

+### Eclipse Project

+The project is a Gradle build.
+Managing the project within Eclipse generally requires the Gradle "BuildShip" tooling and importing the project from Git, then (re-)importing the same project as a Gradle project.

-### Setup
+### Run Configuration

-Move or copy and paste `config/ogm.properties` to `server/src/main/resources/ogm.properties`.
-Then fill out the properties file.
+Move or copy and paste `config/application.properties` and `config/ogm.properties`to `server/src/main/resources/application.properties` and `server/src/main/resources/ogm.properties`, respectively.
+Then customize the database credentials in the properties files to your needs.
+You can change the port on which this server is run in the `server/src/main/resources/application.properties` file.

 To run this server execute `gradle build` in the root directory, and then execute `java -jar build/libs/translator-knowledge-beacon-4.0.6.jar`.
 Then, navigate to `http://localhost:8080/api` in your browser.
-You can change the port on which this server is run in the `server/src/main/resources/application.properties` file.

 ## Code Generation